electrochute/CS2ChatGPT/README.md

 ### ENGLISH
 ### first launch and setup
-0. go to openrouter, get api key and paste it in chatgpt.py line 6
+0. go to openrouter, get api key and paste it in chatgpt.py line 5

 0.1. in main.py lines 8 9 10 change to your paths
 0.2. in util.py line 28 change to your path
-0.3. in chatgpt.py line 5 change to your path

 1. install dependencies:
 cd "path to CS2ChatGPT folder"